Controllable Versus Uncontrollable Expenses

 One of the best ways to control expenses is through incentives.
 If your employees have an incentive to control expenses, then they will help you.
 If not, then you are on your own.
 Remember the old adage, what gets rewarded gets repeated.
 Make expense control part of every retail manager's compensation plan.
 Give incentives to the other employees for ideas to reduce costs.
 The front line employees often see things the store manager does not and can provide an idea that can save thousands.

 The key to incentives is the size of the incentive.
 A $10 gift card to Starbucks is not enough to get your employees motivated.
 Make the reward relevant to the savings as well.
 In other words, if the idea saves you $5k per year, then give the employee $500.
 Never give the same incentive for every idea.
 Employees will catch on and this is not an incentive anymore.
 Incentives are used to drive behavior.
-If I save you $5k and you give me $50, that is really an insult.
+If someone saves you $5k and you give them $50, that is really an insult.
 After all, you can afford it!